Survival (TV series): Other collaborations

 For more than 20 years, SAL had a partnership with Oxford Scientific Films (OSF), renowned for their innovative techniques, including macro-photography, and wide scientific reach.
 The OSF team provided dozens of films, mainly half-hours, for Survival.
 They included two series titled The Survival Factor on ITV (renamed Wildlife Chronicles for American transmission), the first narrated by the then James Bond actor Timothy Dalton and the other by singer and actress Toyah Willcox.

 Survival was a founding partner of Wildscreen, one of the world's leading wildlife film festivals.
 Lord Buxton was a member of the formative committee, and the enterprise was born out of a collaboration between Survival and the BBC, along with the involvement of the WWF.

-A collaboration between Anglia TV and the Jim Henson Company ran from 1994 to 1996 with a children's series titled The Animal Show With Stinky and Jake in which animal behaviour film from the Survival library was introduced by puppet characters in a talk-show format.
+A collaboration between Anglia TV and The Jim Henson Company ran from 1994 to 1996 with a children's TV series titled The Animal Show With Stinky and Jake in which animal behaviour film from the Survival library was introduced by puppet characters in a talk-show format.
 Production took place at Anglia's Norwich studios and the series was sold to broadcasters in Europe and the U.S.